Wells Fargo (1852–1998): Takeover of First Interstate Bancorp (1996)

 Late in 1995, Wells Fargo began pursuing a hostile takeover of First Interstate Bancorp, a Los Angeles-based bank holding company with $58 billion in assets and 1,133 offices in California and 12 other western states.
 Wells Fargo had long been interested in acquiring First Interstate and made a hostile bid for First Interstate in October 1995 initially valued at $10.8 billion.

 Other banks came forward as potential "white knights", including Norwest Corporation, Bank One Corporation, and First Bank System.
-The latter made a serious bid for First Interstate, with the two banks reaching a formal merger agreement in November valued initially at $10.3 billion.
+The last made a serious bid for First Interstate, with the two banks reaching a formal merger agreement in November valued initially at $10.3 billion.
 But First Bank ran into regulatory difficulties with the way it had structured its offer and was forced to bow out of the takeover battle in mid-January 1996.
 Talks between Wells Fargo and First Interstate then led within days to a merger agreement.
 In January 1996, Wells Fargo announced the acquisition of First Interstate Bancorp for $11.6 billion.
 The newly enlarged Wells Fargo had assets of about $116 billion, loans of $72 billion, and deposits of $89 billion.
 It ranked as the ninth largest bank in the United States.

 Wells Fargo aimed to generate $800 million in annual operational savings out of the combined bank within 18 months, and immediately upon completion of the takeover announced a workforce reduction of 16 percent, or 7,200 positions, by the end of 1996.
 The merger, however, quickly turned disastrous as efforts to consolidate operations, which were placed on an ambitious timetable, led to major problems.
 Computer system glitches led to lost customer deposits and bounced checks.
 Branch closures led to long lines at the remaining branches.
 There was also a culture clash between the two banks and their customers.
 Wells Fargo had been at the forefront of high-tech banking, emphasizing ATMs and online banking, as well as the small-staffed supermarket branches, at the expense of traditional branch banking.
-By contrast, First Interstate had emphasized personalized relationship banking, and its customers were used to dealing with tellers and bankers not machines.
+By contrast, First Interstate had emphasized personalized relationship banking, and its customers were used to dealing with tellers and bankers, not machines.
 This led to a mass exodus of First Interstate management talent and to the alienation of numerous customers, many of whom took their banking business elsewhere.